William Lipscomb: Early years

 Lipscomb credits perusing the large medical texts in his physician father's library and the influence of Linus Pauling years later to his undertaking biochemical studies in his later years.
 Had Lipscomb become a physician like his father, he would have been the fourth physician in a row along the Lipscomb male line.

 The source for this subsection, except as noted, is Lipscomb's autobiographical sketch.

 Education

 Lipscomb's high-school chemistry teacher, Frederick Jones, gave Lipscomb his college books on organic, analytical, and general chemistry, and asked only that Lipscomb take the examinations.

 During the class lectures, Lipscomb in the back of the classroom did research that he thought was original (but he later found was not): the preparation of hydrogen from sodium formate (or sodium oxalate) and sodium hydroxide.

 He took care to include gas analyses and to search for probable side reactions.

 Lipscomb later had a high-school physics course and took first prize in the state contest on that subject.
 He also became very interested in special relativity.

-In college at the University of Kentucky Lipscomb had a music scholarship.